 - Don’t be surprised if the shades turn darker because of the coloring.
 Although they are already damp, the coloring begins to look darker.
-When it dries, the paint gets brighter.
-Enable the jute to dry completely before rendering a color decision.
+When it dries, the spray paint gets brighter.
+Enable the jute to dry completely before rendering a dark color decision.

-Tie the jute clumps to the net with quick knots by taking about 10 or so strings of jute, piling them together, and then attach them to the mesh net using a basic overarm knot.
+Tie the jute clumps to the net with quick knots by taking about 10 or so strings of jute, piling them together, and then attaching them to the mesh net using a basic overarm knot.
 Remember to pick 3 or 4 shades that are common in your ghillie outfit.

 Making a ghillie hood is literally a different way to achieve a ghillie hood.
 The best way to do this is to cut a circular piece of mesh net and literally lace it like a veil across your head.
 (This appears to come off easily.)
-The second approach is to tack a circular piece of net across a cap, the same method you bind the mesh straps to the outfit.
+The second approach is to tack a circular piece of net across a cap, with the same method you used to bind the mesh straps to the outfit.

 Once you have settled on the shape of your hood, start using the same technique to attach jute clumps to the outfit you used in the previous measures.
 Weave a bit of natural content, such as trees and bushes, grass, or sticks in the wire.